wedohow/wedohow.com/blog/_posts/2023-02-07-in-person-training-is-better-than-prerecorded.md

 Finally, in-person training can help to build relationships and foster a sense of community among employees.
 By participating in the learning process together, employees can learn from one another and build a network of support.
 This sense of community can help to promote collaboration and teamwork, and can lead to a more positive and productive work environment.

 In conclusion, at HOW, we believe that in-person training is the key to effective IT corporate education.
 By providing personalized attention, promoting collaborative learning, offering hands-on experiences, and fostering a sense of community, we ensure that employees receive the best possible education and are equipped with the skills and knowledge they need to succeed.
+Be sure to check out our <a href="/projects/it-recruitment-school">IT Recruitment School</a> and our <a href="/projects/web-developer-bootcamp">Web Developer Camp</a>.
+Both these programs focus on Hands On Work and stay away from theoretical concepts and boring lectures.
+Or at least we hope so.